 Superfluity is a long-standing tradition of University Congregational United Church of Christ.
 Started more than 50 years ago by the Women’s Fellowship of the church, it has grown to involve more than 100 volunteers.

-The sale takes please each year, usually the first or second weekend after Easter.
+The sale takes please each year in the Easter season—sometimes just before Easter, sometimes after.
 It runs from Thursday evening until early Saturday afternoon.

 Items featured in the sale include plants, books, jewelry, games, linens, kitchenware, antiques, art, children’s clothing, sports items, toys, tools, home decor items, small appliances, CDs, DVDs, records and other collectibles.